(561) 630-8530

 What is the difference between a psychiatrist and a therapist?

 A psychiatrist is a physician who specializes in diagnosing mental health conditions and prescribing medication.
 A therapist (which may include psychologists, licensed counselors, or social workers) primarily provides talk therapy.
 Dr. Teitelbaum is a psychiatrist.
-His focus is psychiatric evaluation and medication management.
+His focus is psychiatric evaluation and comprehensive treatment planning.
 If you also need a therapist, Dr. T can coordinate with your existing therapist or help you find one.

 Do you prescribe medication?